 The new Eurowings flight route in SA will be operated with a long-haul Airbus A330, offering in-flight entertainment.
 Flights are available in the three rate classes - BASIC, SMART and BEST - and customers can choose which comfort features they want to make use of on their trip to SA.

 More route expansions from Lufthansa group for SA

-Here's how jetsetters can benefit from the Lufthansa group's new routes and expansions in 2018:
+In addition to the new Eurowings route, here's how jetsetters can also benefit from the Lufthansa group's new routes and expansions: